Chapter 7: A Great Rack, I mean, Start

 "Aw," she butted in, "Poor Harry."

-He sighed.
+He sighed, suddenly weighed down with exhaustion.
 "Whatever, let's go home.
 I think we've explored all I can take today.
-And, what's more, we didn't even find them.
+And, what's more, we didn't even find anything super helpful.
 I think you might be onto something with that researching idea."

 She smiled.
 "I knew you'd catch on eventually.
 Newsflash babe: I'm always right."
 And with that, she hooked her arm through his and lead him out.
 And they made it all the way to the top of the stairs before they had to split up because it was too narrow to walk side by side.